FlowFuse/website/src/blog/2023/04/chatgpt-nodered-fcn-node.md

 ## Additional Features

-This was built in about a day by Steve and I, and we had plenty of ideas on what we'd like to add to it.
-We've open sourced it, and will add these as issues to the repo, but if anyone want so take a stab at contiributing - that'd be most welcome!
+This was built in about a day by Steve and Joe, and we had plenty of ideas on what we'd like to add to it.
+We've [open-sourced](https://github.com/flowforge/node-red-function-gpt) it, and will add these as issues to the repo, but if anyone want so take a stab at contributing - that'd be most welcome!

 - **Insert at Cursor:** Currently, the Ask GPT call will replace _all_ of the content of that tab.
 Would be great to have the code insert wherever the cursor last was in order to add to existing code.